0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/05_Lambda/README.md

 It just feels so good to say it out loud and write it, too.
 It's a nice feeling to know you're not being lied to.

-# Why am I mentioning AWS Lambda before CodeDeploy?
+# Why Am I Mentioning AWS Lambda Before CodeDeploy?

 Because this too will be crucial when you need help making a setup to auto deploy code to multiple regions.